Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/business-logic-implementation-patterns/domain-model/value-object.md

 ## What is a Value Object?

-Concepts of the business domain that can be identified exclusively by their values;
-and thus do not require an explicit ID field.

-Since a change in one of the fields semantically creates a new value, value objects are immutable.

-Value objects model not only data, but behavior as well:
-Methods manipulating the values and thus initializing new value objects.

 ## What Problem Value Object is Trying to Solve?

 Relying exclusively on the language’s standard library’s primitive data types,